fkandus/ukwebuy-finder/README.md

 ## Output Example

-The following output shows `Red Dead Redemption 2` as an example of the `buy` action and `Uncharted: Golden Abyss` as an example of the `sell` action.
+In the following output `Red Dead Redemption 2`, `Infamous: First Light` and `Infamous 2` are examples of the `buy` action. `Uncharted: Golden Abyss` is an example of the `sell` action.

 ```
 --------------------------------------------------------------------------------
 Red Dead Redemption 2 (2 Disc) (No DLC) (Playstation4 Games) - (111719174486)
-    Buy for: £22.00
+    Buy for: £20.00

     Glasgow - Union Street: 4+
     Glasgow Sauchiehall: 4+